dclab-skku/dclab-skku.github.io/docs/_research_area/index.md

 title: Research Area
 ---

-These resources are intended for members of the Schloss Lab and give outsiders a chance to see how we roll...
+These resources are intended for members of the DC Lab and give outsiders a chance to see how we roll...

 <h3>Research Domain</h3>
 * Virtualization
-* Virtualization Engine Technology
 * Operating Systems
 * Cloud Computing
 * System Security
 * File System
-* HDD/SSD Hybrid Storage
+* Storage System
 * Flash Translation Layer (FTL) Mechanisms
-* File Ssystems for NAND Flash Memory and SSDs
+* File Ssystems
 * UX Platform
 * Middleware
 * HCI Middleware